 Much has been made lately of the message of hope and forgiveness given to former police officer Amber Guyger by Brandt Jean, brother of the man she killed.
-Displays of forgiveness such as the one described here are no common, particularly in the litigation culture in which we live, where words are closely guarded and lawyers serve as gatekeepers of what should and should not be said.
+It was an uncommon forgiveness shown in a most unexpected way at a most unexpected time.
+Displays of forgiveness such as the one described here are not normal, particularly in the litigation culture in which we live, where words are closely guarded and lawyers serve as gatekeepers of what should and should not be said.
 Most of the time, rather than forgiveness, we run in the direction of anger, revenge, litigation, and punishment.
 Rarely do we see the wronged and hurting move in the direction of love, forgiveness, and mercy.

 And I’m not going to say I hope you rot and die, just like my brother did, but I personally want the best for you.
 And I wasn’t going to say this in front of my family or anyone, but I don’t even want you to go to jail.
 I want the best for you because I know that’s exactly what Botham would want you to do.”